getodk/docs/docs/central-intro.rst

 Here are some of the major features we support today:

  - Projects to organize users, permissions, and forms
+ - User accounts with role-based permissioning
  - Form upload and management
- - User accounts with role-based permissioning

    - With support for form version updates
    - With drafts and testing on initial creation, and on version updates
    - With form multimedia or data attachments
    - Encrypted forms (self-supplied or project managed keys)
+   - True deletion of forms
  - Submission upload and management

    - Form filling from our mobile app or a web browser